weiguanglok/EE2026_2425_Wed_AM_Project/README.md

 ## How to start?

+### Start Screen
-On the start screen, use BtnU and BtnD to move the selector arrow between "Start" and "Guide."
-Press BtnC to confirm your choice.
+- On the start screen, use BtnU and BtnD to move the selector arrow between "Start" and "Guide."
+- Press BtnC to confirm your choice.
-In the Guide, switch between pages with BtnR and BtnL; exit anytime by pressing BtnC.
+- In the Guide, switch between pages with BtnR and BtnL; exit anytime by pressing BtnC.
-To begin the game, select "Start" with the arrow and confirm by pressing BtnC.
+- To begin the game, select "Start" with the arrow and confirm by pressing BtnC.

 ![image](https://github.com/user-attachments/assets/99c3d8f8-3703-4ace-ba3c-b849fc5b80b7)